quantropi/qispace-sdk-code-samples/c/demos/README.md

 MASQ KEM supports below Key-Exchange algorithms:

-`ALG = hppk kyber`
+`ALG = hppk mlkem`

 The supported Big Number libraries are `BN = qtp gmp`

-> Note: Kyber library does not depend on any Big Number library.
+> Note: ML-KEM library does not depend on any Big Number library.

 - Initialize MASQ using one of:

   1) QiSpace NGen random callback functions from QiSpace QEEP SDK, or
   2) User-provided random callback functions

-    The Defaults used for this demo are `ALG=hppk` for NIST Security level 3, using `BN=qtp` and QiSpace NGen as the Initialization API to generate random numbers.
+    The Defaults used for this demo are `ALG=mlkem` for NIST Security level 3, using random number generator from inside ML-KEM library.

 - Generate Keypair using the MASQ KEM API
 - Encrypt & Decrypt the message using MASQ KEM APIs